Uberspace/lab/source/guide_postgresql.rst

 Configuration
 =============

 After the installation of PostgreSQL, it is necessary to configure the network environment.
 This installation considers the loopback interface as well as access via an Unix socket.
-Access via an Unix socket is not supported by every project.
+Access via a Unix socket is not supported by every project.

 Configure the Unix Socket
 -------------------------